 TSP and ISACA

-In March of 2022, TSP IT Services took an important step towards ISACA compliance.
+In March of 2022, Tech Superpowers (TSP) took an important step towards ISACA compliance.
 After a week-long bootcamp, plenty of review and studying, and rigorous testing, Brandon Armstrong, Senior Engineer and Cybersecurity Specialist at TSP earned his CISA certification.

-Are you looking for a technology partner to help you grow your business the right way?
+Are you looking for a technology partner to help you grow your business correctly?
 Contact us to learn more about our managed IT services.
-Looking to get a sense of how your organization’s cybersecurity protections stack up against the best?
+Looking to understand how your organization’s cybersecurity protections stack up against the best?
 TSP’s cybersecurity audits are backed by years of experience and ISACA standards and give you concrete steps to bolster your defenses and prepare your business for cyber threats.